abroekhof/learn-to-drive/writeup_report.md

 I drove the car around the track a few times, then tried to record recovery from the sides.
 I tried removing some of the zero-angle data points, as this biases the car towards no steering, which can lead it to going off the track.

+I augmented the data by flipping the images horizontally, and changing the sign of the steering angle.
+Images were resized to reduce high-frequency components and to also speed up training.
+I also experimented with cropping out the horizon, thinking that the main visual cues should be in the road.
+However I achieved better results leaving in the horizon

 I compiled my model to use the Mean Squared Error loss functions and to use the Adam optimizer, so to not need to change the learning rate.

 ###3.
 Evaluation

+I tested the trained model in the simulator.
+The car was able to stay within the track during the easier curves, but would often not be able to make it around the sharper bends.
+I'm wondering if this had something to do with number of data points associated with those portions of the track.